 When a ULI handler is entered, it wakes up a program process by calling ULI\wakeup(), specifying the semaphore number to be posted.
-The handler must know which semaphore to post, based on the values it can read from the device or from program variables.
+The handler must

 The $ULI_sleep()$ call can terminate early, such as if a signal is sent to the process.
 The process that calls $ULI_sleep()$ must test to find the reason the call returned.
 It is not necessarily because of an interrupt.